Royal Panaque Facts

-Royal Panaque Physical Characteristics
+Royal Panaque Physical Description

-The species also attain an average length of approximately 17 in (43 cm).
-Due to the weight of their armor, they are poor swimmers.
-However, the Royal Panaque possess a powerful sucker-like mouth, which they use to cling to rocks or submerged logs.
+The animal also attains an average length of roughly 17 in (43 cm).
+Due to the weight of its armor, it remains a poor swimmer.

 However, the animal does possess a powerful sucker-like mouth, which it uses to cling to rocks or submerged logs.

 Species: P. nigrolineatus

 More specifically, these river basins consist of the enormous, and vitally important, Amazon River Basin, and the Orinoco Basin, in South America.

 Remarkably, this creature remains herbivorous in nature with one unique adaptation.
 It consumes not only algae but also feeds on wood.

 Rather specialized bacteria in its digestive tract make this possible.